xiaziyna/PyStarshade/docs/index.rst

 Installation
 ------------

-You can install PyStarshade using pip:
+For a barebones install, use pip:

 .. code-block:: bash

     pip install pystarshade

+If you want to use the examples, including starshade masks, telescope apertures and other pre-computed data, it is recommended you do NOT use pip.
-Or to use pre-computed data in the examples, use `git lfs <https://git-lfs.com>`_:
+Instead install the package from source, in editable mode and use `git lfs <https://git-lfs.com>`_:

 .. warning::